Parc Cybi, Holyhead Border Control Post

 Directing vehicles to the border control post

-The site is located close to the Strategic Road Network and the Port of Holyhead and the site would be directly accessible from the A55.
+The site is located close to the Strategic Road Network and the Port of Holyhead and the site will be directly accessible from the A55.
 Signage would be in place to direct drivers to site from the Port.
 In the event of any closures of the A55, the A5 would be used to access the site.

 Prominent road signage